 Che 161.
 Principles of Chemistry I. Presents current theory regarding the nature of matter from the nuclear scale to that of the molecule and a descriptive and theoretical introduction to the chemical reaction; organized around two central ideas: the atom and energy.
+Satisfies the SL CCR.
+Partially satisfies the SM CCR.
 Partially satisfies Natural World LADR.